x676f64/secureum-mind_map/quizzes/Ethereum101 Quiz.md

 ___
 #### Q11 User A sends transaction T1 from address A1 with gasPrice G1 and later transaction T2 from address A2 with gasPrice G2
-A. T1 will be always included in an earlier block than T2
+- [ ] A) T1 will be always included in an earlier block than T2

-B. Inclusion/Ordering of these transactions depends only on gas prices G1 and G2
+- [ ] B) Inclusion/Ordering of these transactions depends only on gas prices G1 and G2

-C. Inclusion/Ordering of these transactions depends only on network congestion
+- [ ] C) Inclusion/Ordering of these transactions depends only on network congestion

-D. Inclusion/Ordering of these transactions depends on miners
+- [ ] D) Inclusion/Ordering of these transactions depends on miners

 <details>
 	<summary>Click the reveal the answer</summary>